Hekate1/Lunatask-workflow/README.md

-# Lunatask Online
+# Lunatask Workflow for Alfred
 ### The unofficial Alfred integration for the Lunatask API

 ## Install
-To install the workflow, download the "Lunatask Online.alfredworkflow" file and open it in Alfred
+To install the workflow, download the "Lunatask workflow.alfredworkflow" file and open it in Alfred
 The other files in the repository are the source code and are not required for install

 ## Basic Usage